Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Method

 \subsection{Interview Development \& Data Collection}

-Given the complicated nature of interdisciplinary research that involves both independent and collaborative work across diverse fields, we employed the AT framework to develop interview questions.
-In this study, the AT framework helps deconstruct the complexities inherent in interdisciplinary team collaborations between clinical and technical teams, highlights contradictions and tensions within project workflows, and ultimately offers insight into best practices to foster collaboration, learning, and innovation.
-The interview protocol was crafted to capture the dynamics of workflows among clinical and technical experts, their experiences with clinical and technical-related tools, and the challenges they face in collaboration and communication during interdisciplinary projects.
-To ensure relevance and specificity, the interview questions were tailored to the unique roles and experiences of each professional group.
-Interview questions for clinicians focused on experiences in clinical data collection and documentation using non-EMR tools (e.g., spreadsheets), their interpretations and applications of such tools, their communication of patient information through these tools to technical collaborators, and the needs and challenges during clinical practice.
-For technical experts, the interview questions aimed to elicit their understanding of clinical objectives, interpretations of clinical data provided through these tools, and needs and challenges during the collaborative research process.
+Given the complicated nature of interdisciplinary research that involves both independent and collaborative work across diverse fields, we employed the AT framework to structure the development of interview questions.
+In this study, the AT framework helps deconstruct the complexities inherent in interdisciplinary collaborations between clinical and technical teams, highlighting contradictions and tensions within project workflows.
+The interview protocol (Appendix~\ref{app:protocol}) was crafted to capture the dynamics of workflows among clinical and technical experts, their experiences with clinical and technical-related tools, and the challenges they face in collaboration and communication during interdisciplinary projects.
+To ensure relevance and specificity, the interview questions were tailored to the unique roles and experiences of each professional group, with respect to the AT framework.
+For instance, we first asked clinicians about their objectives for patient care and technical experts about their goals for AI model performance to understand the \textbf{Object (goal)} of the activity.
+We then asked all participants to describe the software, spreadsheets, and protocols they used and to share their screens to show examples to investigate the \textbf{Tools} used in various clinical activities.
+We gathered information about formal guidelines (e.g., clinical standards) and informal "unwritten rules" that shaped clinicians' work to probe the \textbf{Rules} and norms (e.g., best practices within their disciplines).
+We also asked participants to describe who was responsible for specific tasks (e.g., data collection, cleaning, labeling, and modeling) and where handoffs occurred to map the \textbf{Division of Labor}.
+Lastly, we specifically asked about challenges, frustrations, or breakdowns that occurred during data interpretation or handoffs to identify misalignment and conflicts across disciplines.